 As a result, the organic conversion rate from the keyword “project management” to trials or demos of project management software will be extremely low because tons of people searching that phrase are not in the market for project management software.

-(Sure, if your content marketing or SEO resources are infinite, you could go after that keyword — it certainly couldn’t hurt.
-But no one has infinite resources, so that’s why we think going after higher converting keywords is a much more efficient strategy for increasing leads, as we’ll explain next.)
+If your content marketing or SEO resources are infinite, you could go after that keyword — it certainly couldn’t hurt.
+But no one has infinite resources, so that’s why we think going after higher converting keywords is a much more efficient and cost-effective strategy for increasing leads, as we’ll explain next.

 Grow and Convert Advice: Prioritize buying-intent when choosing keywords